SimplyTil/yourls-shortener-extension/README.md

   - This can be found in your YOURLS admin dashboard under "Tools" → "API"
   - Using a signature token is more secure than using your admin credentials

-- **Request Timeout**: Set the maximum wait time (in seconds)
-  - Recommended: 5-10 seconds for most environments
-  - If you have a slow server connection, you may need to increase this value

 - **Keyword Prompt**: Toggle whether to prompt for custom keywords
   - When enabled: You'll be asked to provide a custom keyword each time you shorten a URL
   - When disabled: URLs will be shortened immediately using YOURLS' automatic keyword generation

+- **Auto-Copy**: Toggle wether to copy the short link automatically into clipboard
+  - When enabled: Short URL will always be safed in clipboard without clicking on copy manually
+  - When disabled: You'll have to click on copy manually

 ### Saving Your Settings
 After configuring all options, click the "Save" button.
 A confirmation message will appear when your settings are successfully saved.

-To verify your configuration, try shortening a URL using the extension - if successful, you'll receive a shortened URL in response.
+To verify your configuration, click on "Test Connection" or try shortening a URL using the extension - if successful, you'll receive a shortened URL in response.

 ## Usage